Skip to content

 3. Mobile hotspot

-A mobile hotspot is a feature on your phone that lets you share your mobile data connection with other devices.
-Mobile hotspots are handy as they can be used as an internet backup when your WiFi is down, or when you need connectivity while on the move.
+A mobile hotspot is a feature on your phone that lets you share your mobile data connection with other devices when your WiFi is down, or when you need connectivity while on the move.

-Like 5G home internet, a mobile hotspot can also introduce latency because they also rely on wireless signals to transmit data through cellular networks.
-Latency makes hotspots less ideal for highly competitive gaming sessions.
+Like 5G home internet, a mobile hotspot can also introduce latency and high ping counts because it relies on cellular networks to transmit wireless signals.

 Other limitations when using mobile hotspots include: